robseb/Django2FPGAdemo/README.md

     ````

 ### Routing the URLs of the Application
-* By default nothing is routed to the front page of this application (http://<iPv4-Address of the Board>:8181/)
+* By default nothing will be routed to the front page of this application (http://<iPv4-Address of the Board>:8181/)
-* On this URL will Django show a error screen:
+* On this URL Django will show an error screen:
     (Pic06)
-* To link the front page to the "AccSensor"-App with the previosly created UI are following line of code in the global url configurations (*DjangoSensor/DjangoSensor/urls.py*):
+* To link the front page to the "AccSensor"-App with the previosly created UI at the following lines of code in the global url configurations (*DjangoSensor/DjangoSensor/urls.py*):
   ````python
   from django.contrib import admin from django.urls import path